geminilabs/site-reviews-v2/readme.txt

 = 2.4.2 (2017-07-29) =
 - Fix a possible Translator bug
+- Fix "Assigned To" input from updating page on Enter key
 - Show plugin settings in system info

 = 2.4.1 (2017-07-22) =